 As a team, we built and maintained a framework allowing for ultra-fast delivery of customized, feature-complete WordPress websites for Scandinavian businesses

-Built an internal application automating the generation of SEO reports used by our sales
+Built an internal application automating the generation of SEO reports used by our sales team

 Assorted freelance contracts